Higher Education and Society

-Piecemeal solutions can only go so far; strategies for change must be informed by a shared vision and a set of common objectives.
-A “movement” approach for change holds greater promise for transforming academic culture than the prevailing “organizational” approach.
+Piecemeal solutions can only go so far; a shared vision and common objectives must inform strategies for change.
+A “movement” approach to change holds more incredible promise for transforming academic culture than the prevailing “organizational” approach.

-Mobilizing change will require strategic alliances, networks, and partnerships with a broad range of stakeholders within and beyond education.
+Mobilizing change will require strategic alliances, networks, and partnerships with various stakeholders within and beyond education.

-The Common Agenda is specifically designed to support a “movement” approach to change by encouraging the emergence of strategic alliances among individuals and organizations who care about the role of higher education in advancing the ideals of a diverse democratic system through education practices, relationships and service to society.
+The Common Agenda is specifically designed to support a “movement” approach to change by encouraging the emergence of strategic alliances among individuals and organizations who care about the role of higher education in advancing the ideals of a diverse democratic system through education practices, relationships, and service to society.

 A Common Agenda

-The Common Agenda is intended to be a “living” document and an open process that guides collective action and learning among committed partners within and outside of higher education.
-As a living document, the Common Agenda is a collection of focused activity aimed at advancing civic, social, and cultural roles in society.
-This collaboratively created, implemented, and focused Common Agenda respects the diversity of activity and programmatic foci of individuals, institutions, and networks, as well as recognizes the common interests of the whole.
-As an open process, the Common Agenda is a structure for connecting work and relationships around common interests focusing on the academic role in serving society.
-Various modes of aliening and amplifying the common work within and beyond education will be provided within the Common Agenda process.
+The Common Agenda is intended to be a “living” document and an open process guiding collective action and learning among committed partners within and outside higher education.
+As a living document, the Common Agenda is a collection of focused activities to advance civic, social, and cultural roles in society.
+This collaboratively created, implemented, and focused Common Agenda respects the diversity of activity and programmatic foci of individuals, institutions, and networks and recognizes the whole’s shared interests.
+As an open process, the Common Agenda connects work and relationships around shared interests, focusing on the academic role in serving society.
+The Common Agenda process will provide various modes of aligning and amplifying the joint work within and beyond education.

-VISION We have a vision of higher education that nurtures individual prosperity, institutional responsiveness and inclusivity, and societal health by promoting and practicing learning, scholarship, and engagement that respects public needs.
-Our universities are proactive and responsive to pressing social, ethical, and economic problems facing our communities and greater society.
-Our students are people of integrity who embrace diversity and are socially responsible and civilly engaged throughout their lives.
+VISION We have an idea of higher education that nurtures individual prosperity, institutional responsiveness and inclusivity, and societal health by promoting and practicing learning, scholarship, and engagement that respects public needs.
+Our universities are proactive and responsive to pressing social, ethical, and economic problems facing our communities and society.
+Our students are people of integrity who embrace diversity, are socially responsible, and are civilly engaged throughout their lives.

-MISSION The purpose of the Common Agenda is to provide a framework for organizing, guiding and communicating the values and practices of education relative to its civic, social and economic commitments to a diverse democratic system.
+MISSION The purpose of the Common Agenda is to provide a framework for organizing, guiding, and communicating the values and practices of education relative to its civic, social, and economic commitments to a diverse democratic system.

-We will seek and rely on extensive partnerships with all types of institutions and devoted individuals inside and outside of higher education.
+We will seek and rely on extensive partnerships with all types of institutions and devoted individuals inside and outside higher education.